24.06.2026 - Paid Media

 Speaking of amending things, PPC marketing gives a huge amount of control over paid travel campaigns.
 Budget, keywords and channels are all in their hands, so they can target potential buyers in the places they spend the most time online.

 The great thing about PPC leads is that they’re ready to buy.
-As we’ve already said, they’ve done their research and they know what they want.
+As we’ve already said, they’ve done their research, and they know what they want.
 And with the right keyword research, they’re far easier to capture compared to colder leads entering the funnel through other means.

-Five tips for PPC marketing in the cruise industry
+Tips for PPC marketing in the cruise industry

 To improve your PPC strategy’s chances of success, give these useful approaches a go…